rust-lang/rfcs/text/0000-guaranteed-tco.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC? -->

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
-    - The main uncertainties are regarding the exact restrictions on when backends can guarantee TCO, this RFC is intentionally strict to try and require as little as possible from the backends.
+    - The main uncertainties are regarding the exact restrictions on when backends can offer TCE, this RFC is intentionally strict to try and require as little as possible from the backends.
-    - One point that needs to be decided is if TCO should be a feature that needs to be required from all backends or if it can be optional.
+    - One point that needs to be decided is if TCE should be a feature that needs to be required from all backends or if it can be optional.
-    - Another point that needs to be decided is if TCO is supported by a backend what exactly should be guaranteed?
+    - Another point that needs to be decided is if TCE is supported by a backend what exactly should be guaranteed?
 While the guarantee that there is no stack growth should be necessary, should performance (as in transforming `call` instructions into `jmp`) also be guaranteed?
 Note that a backend that guarantees performance should do so **always** otherwise the main intent of this RFC seems to be lost.
+    - Migration guidance, it might be interesting to provide a lint that indicates that a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
+However, this lint might be confusing and noisy.
+Decide on if this lint or others should be added.
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-    - Are all calling-convention used by Rust available for TCO with the proposed restrictions on function signatures?
+    - Are all calling-convention used by Rust available for TCE with the proposed restrictions on function signatures?
     - Can the restrictions on function signatures be relaxed?
     - Can generic functions be supported?
     - Can async functions be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)